-Schools marketers are feeling the tension with the GDPR changes coming into effect on 25 May 2018 and in this article, I work through practical ways you can protect your data.
+Schools marketers are feeling the tension with the GDPR changes coming into effect on 25 May 2018 and in this article, I work through practical data protection for schools.
 Before I get into it, take note that Australian Schools can take a deep breath because legally speaking it only applies if you are controlling or processing any data of people in the EU and UK.
 Practically though, we should be taking every measure possible to ensure that we are looking after our parents and prospects data and empowering people to choose how their data is used.
 Global online marketing is moving towards increased protection and transparency and it’s good practice to get ahead of the game.

 Remember to join the discussion in the Marketing Mastery For Schools Facebook Group.

 - Don’t subscribe people to a list they didn’t opt-in for: If people are opting in to receive a free resource but you intend to add them onto your marketing list to receive regular updates, then you should add a tick box where they can expressly opt-in to receive regular updates.
 See the example below (thanks to Active Campaign):

 - Having a link to yourprivacy statement in your website’s footer isn’t enough, you should also have it available at the bottom of the form at the point of sign up (see the example above).